junh1024/adt-fork/FAQ.md

-There is also a function, `ambi_channel_definitions_convention()`, that has the names of the form conventions I'm aware of (and a few I made up).
+There is also a function, `ambi_channel_definitions_convention()`, that has the names of the format conventions I'm aware of (and a few I made up).

     C = ambi_channel_definitions_convention(ambi_order, 'ambix')